tarekmulla/rmit-infrastructure/README.md

 This repo contains all shared AWS resources between RMIT projects.

+## prerequisites ##

+You will need to have a route53 zone, with the parent domain for all applications, the route53 should be accessable online.

 ## How does it work ##

 The project builds two types of resources: